bridgecrew-perf7/DEVELOPMENT-DEPLOYMENT/DEVELOPMENT_DEPLOYMENT/GENERAL_DEVELOPMENT/GENERAL_CHEAT_SHEETS/DOCKER_BEST_PRACTICE.md

 8. Run one logical process per Docker Container
 9. Limit memory and processor per Docker Container
 10. Logging to stdout stderr
-11. Use Docker Compose
+11. Use docker compose
-12. Use Docker Network
+12. Use docker scan
-13. Use Docker Swarm (for secrets)
+13. Use docker Content Trust
-14. Use Docker Scan
+14. Use supervisord
-15. Use Docker Content Trust
+15. Use docker dive
-16. Use supervisord
-17. Use CI/CD Git versioning
+16. Use CI/CD Git versioning

 ## Examples
 multiple stages dockerfile